ralna/GALAHAD/doc/C/rst-dir/lhs_functions.rst

 	void lhs_read_specfile(struct :ref:`lhs_control_type<doxid-structlhs__control__type>`* control, const char specfile[])

-Read the content of a specification file, and perform the assignment of values associated with given keywords to the corresponding control parameters.
+Read the content of a specification file, and assign values associated with given keywords to the corresponding control parameters.
+An in-depth discussion of specification files is :ref:`available<details-spec_file>`, and a detailed list of keywords with associated default values is provided in \$GALAHAD/src/lhs/LHS.template.

-By default, the spcification file will be named RUNLHS.SPC and lie in the current directory.
-Refer to Table 2.1 in the fortran documentation provided in $GALAHAD/doc/lhs.pdf for a list of keywords that may be set.
+See also Table 2.1 in the Fortran documentation provided in
+\$GALAHAD/doc/lhs.pdf for a list of how these keywords relate to the components of the control structure.

 .. rubric:: Parameters: